 Through the process of understanding what happened, I was pointed to Thomas Joiner’s work, Why People Die by Suicide.
 It was eye opening and confusing at the same time.
 A lot of what he says makes sense – and it still doesn’t explain Alex’s suicide.

-The key to Joiner’s work is the theory that, for suicide to occur, you must have three components in place.
+The key to Joiner’s work is his Interpersonal Theory of Suicide.
+The theory says that, for suicide to occur, you must have three components in place.
 The first is an apathy towards self-harm.
 Having trained to be a rescue diver in the Coast Guard, he had been trained to do painful things in the service of the mission.
 The second component is a belief that you’re a burden to others.
 We had no indication that Alex felt this way, as he was mentoring others, completing schooling, working on his house, etc. In short, we didn’t see anything leading us to believe he would think that he felt like a burden.
 The final component is a lack of connectedness.
 Alex was one of seven children.
 He spoke to several of his siblings the weekend before taking his own life.
 He spoke with both his mom and I multiple times on the date of his death.

 He confided in us that he had recently started drinking – as a result of the shipmates’ death – after 11 months of sobriety.
 He knew we wouldn’t approve but felt safe enough to tell us and to reach out to get some help processing how he felt.